asecco/espn-cbb-247-recruits/README.md

     const maxPage = 5;
     ```

-- Inconsistencies in the recruit's name on ESPN and 247Sports may lead to the script not finding the recruit's ranking.
+- Inconsistencies in the player's name on ESPN and 247Sports may lead to the script not finding the player's ranking.
 Many differences are accounted for, such as **'John Doe Jr'** vs **'John Doe'** or **'A.J.'** vs **'AJ'**, which still lead to matches, but there are still rare exceptions where matching fails.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.